What you’ll learn from this article:

 2. Strengthen your body daily

 - Create a daily ritual to help make you strong.
 Tony uses a cold plunge.
 The shock of jumping into cold water gets blood and oxygen flooding throughout the body, improving circulation and activating the body’s natural healing powers.
+Your daily ritual might be a morning run through your neighborhood to jump-start your energy and get your metabolism firing up early.

 3. Get a role model